Electric multiple unit (Queensland Rail)

 The Electric Multiple Unit (EMU) is a retired class of electric multiple unit manufactured by Walkers in Maryborough for Queensland Rail between 1979 and 1986.
 They were the first fleet of electric multiple units to be used in Queensland.
-They were retired from the Citytrain network in 2025.
+They were retired from the Queensland Rail network in 2025.

 History

 Introduction

 To provide rolling stock for the electrification of the Ferny Grove and Darra section of the Brisbane rail network, in 1976 Queensland Rail issued a tender for 13 three-carriage electric multiple units.
 Bids were received from Clyde Engineering, Comeng, General Electric, Goninans and Walkers, with the latter awarded the contract with electrical equipment to be supplied by ASEA.
 The first was delivered in May 1979, entering service on 17 November 1979 with all in service by October 1980.

 Before the first had been delivered, a further 11 units were ordered for the electrification of the Shorncliffe to Kingston section.
 The first was delivered in November 1980.
 These differed from the first order by having longitudinal ribs in the panels above the windows.

 In February 1981, a further 36 three-carriage units were ordered to provide rolling stock for electrification of services to Petrie and Lota.
 The last 20 were built with one cab, requiring them to operate as six-carriage units.
 The fibreglass cab moulds were still fitted at the non-driving end, but not fitted out.
 These had only six powered axles, versus eight when two of the dual cab units operated in six-car formation.

 Further orders for 16, eight and four units were made in 1983, 1984 and 1985, bringing the total ordered to 88 with the last delivered in December 1986.

 In September 1986, units 84, 85, 86 and 88 were hauled to Gladstone to operate a VIP train to Rockhampton in connection with the completion of an electrification project, before operating some special services to Bajool and Mount Larcom.